PiMaker/pimaker.github.io/_texts/rvc1.md

 ```
 <small>(excerpt from the [UART driver](https://github.com/PiMaker/rvc/blob/cb6d051/src/uart.h); packing logic for UART state since HLSL only has 32-bit variables)</small>

-After a few days spent coding, I got to a point where the [riscv-tests](https://github.com/riscv/riscv-tests) suite passed for the integer base set (rv32i).
+After a few evenings spent coding, I got to a point where the [riscv-tests](https://github.com/riscv/riscv-tests) suite passed for the integer base set (rv32i).
 The reason we're going for 32-bit is because the version of DirectX that VRChat is based on only supports 32-bit integers on GPUs.
 In fact, at least historically speaking, even most GPU _hardware_ has rather poor support for 64-bit integers.

 I had figured out already that for Linux support I needed the 'm' (integer multiplication) and 'a' (atomics) extensions, as well as CSR and memory fencing support.
 Atomics are implemented as simple direct operations, as the system features only one hart ('core') anyway.
 CSRs are fully implemented, fencing is simply a no-op in C (in HLSL this becomes more important).